Politics and Philosophy BA

 - Philosophy of Science

+Science plays an important role in modern society.
+We trust science on a day to day basis as we navigate our worlds.
+What is about science that makes it so trustworthy?
+Why is science a good guide for understanding the world?
 The aim of this half-module is to introduce some of the philosophical issues that arise in science and through reflecting on science.
-Most of the questions considered concern the epistemology of scientific knowledge: how we should represent scientific theories, what counts as evidence for these theories, how scientific explanations work, and how far we can treat science as revealing to us the truth about the underlying nature of reality.
-This course aims to introduce these questions as philosophical issues in their own right and within in the context of the history of the philosophy of science.10 credits
+Most of the questions considered concern the epistemology of scientific knowledge and methodology: what are scientific theories, what counts as evidence for these theories, what is the relationship between observation and theory, is there a scientific method, what distinguishes science from other ways of understanding the world, and how does the social structure of science help or hinder science in studying the world.
+This module aims to introduce these questions as philosophical issues in their own right and within in the context of the history of the philosophy of science.10 credits

 - Philosophy of Sex